bloominstituteoftechnology/node-db-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. Explain the difference between `RDBMS` and `SQL`.

+RDBMS stands for Relational DataBase Management System and is a system for managing databases.
+In a relational database, data is stored in a spreadsheet-like format with rows and columns.

+SQL, stands for Structured Query Language is needed to communicate (query the database) with Relational Databases Management Systems.
+Specifically, SQL is needed to perform operations on the database including querying, retrieving, inserting data, as well as migration and seeding data.

 1. Why do tables need a `primary key`?

+A primary key allows all inputs in the database table to have a unique identifier.
+This ensures that we can access specific data in each row of the table.
+This allows modifying data in a particular row without affecting other rows - more precision in querying the database.

 1. What is the name given to a table column that references the primary key on another table.

+This is a Foreign Key.

 1. What do we need in order to have a _many to many_ relationship between two tables.

+This requires a third table - called a join table - that holds the foreign keys, that references the primary key in the original table.

 ## Minimum Viable Product